AndreMiranda-dev/hall-of-fame/README.md

 ## How it works

 Every hour, Hall-of-fame looks into recent commits of your repo using GitHub API.
 It then selects three categories of contributors: new (those who made their first commit to your repo in the last 7 days), trending (those with most commits in the last 7 days), and top (those with most commits of all time).
-It then selects up to three new contributors, up to 4 trending contributors, and if total is less than 7, it fill up the remaining spots with top contributors.
+It then selects up to three new contributors, up to 4 trending contributors, and if the total is less than 7, it fills up the remaining spots with top contributors.

 Each contributor in the Hall-of-fame is represented with their avatar, and a badge new/trending/top with the corresponding number of commits.
 Each avatar links to a contributor's profile.
 Which means that anyone has a chance to be prominently featured on your README for some time!